This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Limit salt and sugar.
 Choose and prepare foods and drinks with less salt and added sugars.
 Use the nutrition information on food labels to help you make healthy choices.
 The percent daily value listed on the food label tells you whether a food is low or high in certain nutrients.
 A percent daily value of 5% or less means that the food is low in a nutrient.
 A percent daily value of 20% or more means that the food is high in a nutrient.

 - Choose healthy fats.
 Choose healthy fats such as polyunsaturated and monounsaturated fats in place of unhealthy fats.
 Healthy fats are found in vegetable oils such as soybean, corn, canola, olive, and sunflower oil.
 Unhealthy fats are saturated fats, trans fats, and cholesterol.
 Unhealthy fats are found in shortening, butter, stick margarine, and animal fat.

-- Limit alcohol.
+- Ask your healthcare provider if alcohol is safe for you and how much is safe for you.
 If you choose to drink alcohol, drink it with meals.
 When you drink alcohol on an empty stomach, your blood sugar may fall to a low level.
-Women should limit alcohol to 1 drink a day.
-Men should limit alcohol to 2 drinks a day.
-A serving of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.